gmemmy/thegraybox/README.md

 # Gray Box — React Native Animated Interactions

 This repo is a small compendium of animated interactions in React Native that I find fun to build and iterate on.
-It's an [Expo](https://expo.dev) app using [Expo Router](https://docs.expo.dev/router/) with [Reanimated](https://docs.swmansion.com/react-native-reanimated/) and [Gesture Handler](https://docs.swmansion.com/react-native-gesture-handler/).
+It's an [Expo](https://expo.dev) app (SDK 54) using [Expo Router](https://docs.expo.dev/router/) with [Reanimated](https://docs.swmansion.com/react-native-reanimated/) and [Gesture Handler](https://docs.swmansion.com/react-native-gesture-handler/).

 ## Demos